 (c) An explanation of how the additional funds will be spent.

-(3) As participating areas request additional funding, ODJFS may have a need to revise the commitments of funding for other workforce areas in order to maximize utilization of Ohio's NEG resources.
-ODJFS is responsible for submitting all NEG applications on behalf of one or more local WIBs.
+(4) As participating areas request additional funding, ODJFS may have a need to revise the commitments of funding for other workforce areas in order to maximize utilization of Ohio's NDWG resources.
+ODJFS submits all NDWG applications to DOL on behalf of one or more LWDB.

-(4) Local WIBs should contact ODJFS if funds are not available to serve impacted workers.
-At that time, ODJFS will assess all available resources and in coordination with the local WIB determine how best to support the workers with statewide discretionary or rapid response funds.
-ODJFS will implement this process largely due to the federal grant requirements that include a state/local expenditure rate and/or cash disbursement rate that demonstrate a funding shortage.
+(5) LWDBs may contact ODJFS if NDWG funds are not available to serve impacted workers.
+At that time, ODJFS will assess all available resources, and in coordination with the LWDB, determine how best to support the workers with statewide discretionary or rapid response funds.

-(I) Local areas, project operators, and subrecipients of NEG funds must adhere to all federal, state, and local rules, laws, and regulations and other limitations or provisions identified by ODJFS.
-Specific regulations are captured in the office of budget and management (OMB) circulars A-87 ( 2 C.F.R. part 225 ) and A-122 for fiscal provisions.
+(H) Local areas, project operators, and subrecipients of NDWG funds shall adhere to all federal, state, and local rules, laws, and regulations and other limitations or provisions identified by ODJFS.
+Specific regulations are defined in the office of budget and management (OMB) circular 2 C.F.R. part 200.